 This may seem like a silly thing to enjoy, but I had never done it!
 I got a strange amount of joy hanging our clothes and towels out to dry together on the back porch.
 And I had no idea how amazingly fresh and soft they would be after the trade winds dried them off for us.
 I could really get used to island life.
 Highly recommended to feel like a local!

 10. Go snorkeling in Molokai with colorful fish & sea turtles

 11. Lounge in a hammock by the beach

 We couldn’t help but bring our hammock along to Hawaii with us and we loved stringing it up under some coconut trees by the beach one afternoon.
 After flopping around to find a comfortable way to lounge in it together, we enjoyed swaying in the wind while we watched sea turtles pop their heads up in the gorgeous Pacific Ocean.

-12. Eating fresh fish tacos & furikake fries
+12. Eat fresh fish tacos & furikake fries

 We also ended up trying fries with furikake seasoning (seaweed, sesame seeds, and other goodness) for the first time.
 They have these at a few different places on the island and usually serve them with spicy mayo as well.
 We had to muster all our self-control to not eat these daily.
 Where has this amazing seasoning been all our lives?